 The Borough would continue to operate and maintain the airport ferry service.
-The ferry service would continue to operate 16 hours per day, and the frequency of service would remain the same, with departures every 30 minutes during the winter and every 15 minutes during the peak hours (8:00 a.m. to 4:00 p.m.) in summer.
+The ferry service would continue to operate 16 hours per day, and the frequency of service would remain the same, with departures every 30 minutes: during the winter and every 15 minutes during the peak hours (8:00 a.m. to 4:00 p.m.) in summeron the quarter hour from the ferry terminal on Revillagigedo Island and on the hour and half hour from the airport ferry terminal.

 Cost.
-The 75-year lifecycle cost for the No Action Alternative, assuming that annual revenue from ferry tolls would be \$1.5 million per year, would be approximately \$35 million.
-This estimate assumes ferry replacement every 35 years, operation and maintenance (O&M) costs of the ferry facilities, and maintenance of the Gravina Island Highway and the Lewis Reef and Seley roads.
-The estimated average annual O&M cost would be approximately \$2.1 million.25
+The 75-year lifecycle cost for the No Action Alternative, assuming that annual revenue from ferry tolls would be \$1.5 million per year, would be approximately \$35-108 million.
+This estimate assumes ferry replacement every 35 years, operation and maintenance (O&M) costs of the ferry facilities, and maintenance of the Gravina Island Highway and the Lewis Reef and

-24 Council on Environmental Quality, Forty Most Asked Questions Concerning CEQ's NEPA Regulations, 46 FR 18026 (March 23, 1981), as amended, 51 FR 15618 (April 25, 1986).
+5 Council on Environmental Quality, Forty Most Asked Questions Concerning CEQ's NEPA Regulations, 46 FR 18026 (March 23, 1981), as amended, 51 FR 15618 (April 25, 1986).